facundovidiella/facundovidiella/README.md

 - ⚡ Fun fact: ...
 -->

-## 🔭 I’m currently working on my portfolio
+## 🔭 I’m currently working on my personal portfolio, soon to be deployed
 ## 🌱 I’m currently learning Solidity, for creating smart contract, and also React native, for mobile apps
 ## 📫 How to reach me: -[Linkedin](https://www.linkedin.com/in/facundovidiella/) -[Gmail](facuvidiella@gmail.com)